 Before graduating summa cum laude and Order of the Coif from Florida State University College of Law, Austin was inducted into Phi Delta Phi, a legal honors society.
 He was also the recipient of eight book awards, which are provided to students who earn the highest grade in their class.
 In his final year of law school, Austin was chosen to become a member of his local chapter of the American Inn of Court, a prestigious group whose mission is dedicated to fostering professionalism and civility in the practice of law.

 Austin, a native of Vero Beach, Florida, and his wife, Arielle, currently reside in Fort Myers.

 Austin is committed to the Southwest Florida community and primarily focuses his volunteer efforts on local education and fighting hunger.
 He is a member of the Real Estate Investment Society (REIS), Lee Building Industry Association (BIA), Lee County Bar Association (LCBA), and Young Lawyers Division (YLD).

-Austin is also an active member of the Urban Land Institute (ULI), Southwest Florida District Council, where he currently serves on the Management Committee as well as the Business Development and Young Leader Group Committees.
+Austin is also an active member of the Urban Land Institute (ULI), Southwest Florida District Council, where he currently serves on the Management Committee.
 Austin also serves on the Leadership NEXT Committee for the Greater Fort Myers Chamber of Commerce.